sashastadler/crunge-notes/Notes/Adventure Log.md

 ### May 29, 2022 - Session 48

 1-Akhet 23(?): Made it to [Green Orchard](Locations/Green%20Orchard.md), which has expanded.
+Cusdakesh turns in his greataxe for upgrades.
+Alphonse finds his family.

-1-Akhet 27: Cusdakesh gets his greataxe from Demerara.
+1-Akhet 27: Cusdakesh gets his greataxe from [Quinn](Characters/NPCs/Quinn%20Feldspar.md).
 The crew learns that a child has gone missing - 7 year old boy with orange hair.

 ### Jun 5, 2022 - Session 49